‘One Piece’ 858: Luffy Meets Capone And Chiffon Reveals Why Big Mom Hates Lola

 — Aetherion13????♏️ (@9Ophiuchus13) March 11, 2017

-Shockingly, Big Mom attempted to marry off the twin sister, and unfortunately the act of deception was discovered before the nuptials were finalized.
+Shockingly, Big Mom attempted to marry off the twin sister, and unfortunately, the act of deception was discovered before the nuptials were finalized.
 The revelation further soured the already fragile relations with the giants.
 After the wedding fiasco, Big Mom gave up on making the giants her allies, and instead, attempted various techniques to artificially enlarge regular people.
 The failure of the wedding and the unsuccessful attempts at enlarging people further enraged Big Mom.
 Unfortunately, the strong resemblance to Lola made life for her twin sister a living hell.
-Chiffon is taking refuge in Capone’s hideout, and reveals that she didn’t feel anything when the criminal confirmed he planned to kill Big Mom.
+Chiffon is taking refuge in Capone’s hideout and reveals that she didn’t feel anything when the criminal confirmed he planned to kill Big Mom.
 Her attitude, however, aggravates Brulee.

-Meanwhile in the men’s bath, Brook and Luffy calmly reach into a fridge and help themselves to cold milk.
+Meanwhile, in the men’s bath, Brook and Luffy calmly reach into a fridge and help themselves to cold milk.
 This casual act aggravates Capone’s henchmen, but the duo remains unperturbed.
 Luffy’s confusion about the insistence on a proper bath is cleared when Capone meets with them.
 It is clear that the criminal mastermind believes in “Clothes make the man” philosophy.

 Capone notes they have just three hours to forge an alliance and come up with a plan.
 He threatens the Straw Hats pirates with death, but Sanji interjects, noting that killing him would destroy the criminal’s plans.
 Capone grudgingly accepts the logic.
-Meanwhile Luffy looks suspiciously towards one of the men in Capone’s entourage, before exclaiming that he is Caesar Clown, an evil scientist.
+Meanwhile, Luffy looks suspiciously towards one of the men in Capone’s entourage, before exclaiming that he is Caesar Clown, an evil scientist.
 However, the character refuses, noting that he is Capone’s brother, Gangster Gastino.

 [⚠CHAPTER 858 SPOILERS⚠]